-Students with Disabilities

-?
-If you have a hidden or visible disability which may require classroom or test accommodations I encourage you to visit my office during Office Hours or email to schedule an appointment at a mutually suitable time so we can discuss ways to support your learning.

-?
-Coe College, in compliance with equal access laws, will make reasonable accommodations for persons with documented disabilities.
-Students are required to meet with Kim Pierson, the Accessibility Services Coordinator to verify disability.
-The Accessibility Services Office is located in the Learning Commons on the lower level of Stewart Memorial Library.
+Students with Disabilities: Request for Accommodation Coe College, in compliance with equal access laws, will make reasonable accommodations for persons with ADA qualifying disabilities.
+If you have a hidden or visible disability, or believe you may have a disability, that affects your learning, and may require classroom or test accommodations I encourage you to visit my office during office hours or email to schedule an appointment at a mutually suitable time so we can discuss ways to support your learning within our class.
+Additionally, in order to receive accommodations in higher education, students must meet with Kim Pierson, the Accessibility Services Coordinator, to verify disability and establish appropriate accommodations.
+The Accessibility Services Office is located in the Learning Commons in the lower level of Stewart Memorial Library (near the Testing Center desk).
 This office is responsible for coordinating accommodations and services for students with disabilities.
-Please call 319-399-8844 or x8844 to schedule an appointment.
-For details on Coe's Accessibility Services, see:
+Please call 319-399-8844 or email accessibility@coe.eduto schedule an appointment.